 Syracuse, NY 13210

-As per the 2011 ORP Annual Report (Blue Book), approximately 87% of the faculty are passionately engaged in more than 506 current projects that attract extramural support from federal, state, international and non-governmental sources.
-In 2010-2011, approximately $13.4 million was spent on externally funded research endeavors, providing not only new results, but also unique educational and experiential opportunities.
+Please see the 2012-2013 ORP Annual Report (Blue Book), for the specifics about our 15.1 M expenditure on externally funded research endeavors, providing not only new results, but also unique educational and experiential opportunities.
 Research projects engage students of all levels, postdoctoral associates, ESF faculty and external collaborators.
 These projects extend from sub-molecular to global levels, and many include important innovations and new processes: more than 35 active patents have been issued to ESF faculty and their students since 1983.
+See here for our new Sustainability Tracking, Assessment & Rating System™ (STARS) of ESF projects.

 Our work is often carried out in distant places, such as Antarctica, New Zealand, Russia and South America, and most projects have application far beyond the borders of New York or the United States.
 Mentoring programs are expanding to enhance the opportunities of new and experienced faculty, staff and students, both in research practice and in identification of the financial underpinnings of research programs.
 The coming decade is a particularly important time in the College's research experience, as new programs and facilities in biotechnology, natural and environmental sciences are being planned and/or completed.